swapnil3667/common-element/ReadMe.md

     bloom-filter-algorithm Algorithm for hash function example: SHA1, MD5 etc.
     ```
 2. Using Scala FS2 library to read the file in chunks of size 4096 Integers
-3. The first input file is parsed in the first go in function
+3. The first input file is parsed in initially in the function

     ``
     def populateBloomFilter()
     ``
-4. The second input file is parsed again in chunks of 4096 integers and then its filtered with the already populated BloomFilter.
+4. The second input file is then parsed in chunks of 4096 integers and its filtered with the already populated BloomFilter.
-5. Elements of second input file present in the bloom filter are saved to the output file.
+5. Elements of second input file, present in the bloom filter are saved to the output file.

 ###Run the Code

-Following steps needs to be executed
+Following steps needs to be executed:

 ####Build Jar
 We don't need this step , as I have already attached a built jar in the zip file.